Dmitriy-Bychkov/CP_7.Habits_tracker/README.md

-# Course work №7 - "Tracker of userful habits".
-The project using Django DRF framework.
+# Course work №7 - "Tracker of userful habits" - The project using Django DRF framework.

 ## Description
 The "REST API service" of the userful habits tracker SPA application is implemented.